Criminals create fake Itaú application to try to steal customers

 As soon as the malware is executed, as described on the portal by Cyble, a company specializing in digital security, it tries to carry out banking operations without the knowledge of customers.
 The malware also infects the customer’s device and can even steal personal and financial data.

 Itaú Unibanco reported that “this is a typical case of social engineering, in which criminals host a fake application on an equally fake page”.
-“The bank further clarifies that there was no impact on its customers.”
+“The bank also clarifies that there was no impact on its customers”.

 The bank’s guideline is that people always download bank applications directly from official mobile stores and never click on suspicious links received by email or quick messages.